 Pellet stoves offer all of the benefits & heat of burning wood, but with a twist.
 Pellet stoves are a “green” heating appliance that will warm your home by burning a clean fuel source.
 Not only are pellet stoves easy to maintain, they use a renewable resource that would otherwise end up in a landfill making them an environmentally friendly choice.
 These appliances will also help you save on your heating bill.
 Come browse our large selection of pellet stoves and talk with our experts who are ready to answer all of your questions.
 Burlington Fireplace & Heating serves all the residents of Milwaukee County, Racine County, Washington County, Kenosha County, Walworth County, Ozaukee County, Waukesha County, Rock County, and Glendale County, so make the short drive down to our showroom and find the perfect pellet stove for your home.

-Let our professional stove technicians inform you on all of the latest pellet stoves and accessories, then complete the installation quickly and accurately in your home.
+Let our professional stove technicians inform you on all of the latest pellet stoves, pellet inserts, and accessories, then complete the installation quickly and accurately in your home.
 A pellet stove needs to be installed correctly since there is an L-vent pipe that is used to properly vent the appliance.
 This pipe is made from stainless steel and is typically 4 inches in diameter.
 The vent pipe for a pellet stove can be installed vertically through the roof or horizontally through an exterior wall.
 Our experienced & trained professionals will gladly determine the proper installation technique for your new pellet stove in your home so your appliance is up and running in no time.

 Why Choose a Pellet Stove